filecoin-project/venus/README.md

 ## Running Filecoin

+### Start Running Filecoin
+To start running Filecoin, you must initialize and start a daemon:

 ```
 rm -fr ~/.filecoin      # <== optional, in case you have a pre-existing install
 go-filecoin init        # Creates config in ~/.filecoin; to see options: `go-filecoin init --help`